okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-05-0/index.md

 ### Bugs fixed in 2020.05.0

-* When logging in a federated user using the `/oauth/v1/authorize` endpoint with consent enabled and the prompt parameter set to login, the widget failed with an error.
+* When signing in a federated user using the `/oauth/v1/authorize` endpoint with consent enabled and the `prompt` parameter set to `login`, the Sign-In Widget failed with an error.
 (OKTA-290760)